marcusoftnet/marcusoftnet.github.io/_posts/2012-10-11-agilechangetop54.md

 5. <a href="http://www.marcusoft.net/2012/10/agilechangetop55.html"
     target="_blank">Use visualised data to improve</a>

-### \#4 Support the initiative
+### 4 - Support the initiative

 <div>

-This should be a no brainer but once you see it in action it's seldom handled correctly.
+This should be a no-brainer but once you see it in action it's seldom handled correctly.

 </div>